Skip to content

 <para>

-The (possibly schema-qualified) name of the table in which
+e (possibly schema-qualified) of the table in which

 the triggering events occur.